freenas/freenas-docs/userguide/jails.rst

 Compiling FreeBSD Ports
 ~~~~~~~~~~~~~~~~~~~~~~~

 Software is typically installed into FreeBSD jails using packages.
-But
-sometimes there are good reasons to compile a port instead.
+Sometimes there are good reasons to compile a port instead.
 Compiling
-ports offers these advantages:
+ports offer these advantages:

 * Not every port has an available package.
 This is usually due to
   licensing restrictions or known, unaddressed security